strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

     * The connected repository can contain multiple Strapi applications.
 Each Strapi app must be in a separate directory.

 ::: warning
 Importing data from an existing Strapi application and data backups for a Strapi Cloud application are not supported at this time.
-These features are in active development and will be available in the future.
+These features will be available in the future.
 :::

 ## Getting started